andrebauer/nginx-dockerfile/README.md

 # nginx-dockerfile

-Dockerfile for a nginx webserver
+Dockerfile for a nginx webserver.
+Run with

+	docker run -it --rm andrebauer/nginx